Skip to main content

 Wood Box With Glass Bottles Decorative Centerpiece

 Hi everyone!
 I hope that you are all doing well.
 It has been pretty rainy these past few days.
 I'm enjoying the rainy weather compared to the really hot days we were getting before.
-Today we are working on building a wood box centerpiece.
+Today, we are working on building a wooden box centerpiece.
 Instead of using the wood crate boxes from Dollar Tree, I wanted to build my own box.
 For this project, we're using a wood fence picket.
 I paid $1.48 for one picket, and you can create two boxes with just this one picket.
 I'm also going to reuse my glass Frappuccino bottles.
 I will provide a video tutorial as well.

 Painted light green glass bottles with faux floral and greenery displayed in a white wooden box